bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2014-01-06-community-roundup-14.md

 React is often compared with Angular.
 [Pete Hunt](http://skulbuny.com/2013/10/31/react-vs-angular/) wrote an opinionated post on the subject.

 > First of all I think it's important to evaluate technologies on objective rather than subjective features.
-“It feels nicer” or “it's cleaner” aren't valid reasons: performance, modularity, community size and ease of testing / integration with other tools are.
+"It feels nicer" or "it's cleaner" aren't valid reasons: performance, modularity, community size and ease of testing / integration with other tools are.
 >
 > I've done a lot of work benchmarking, building apps, and reading the code of Angular to try to come up with a reasonable comparison between their ways of doing things.
 >